nixworks/public/news/2011/02/18/index.md

 ##### Washington Post
 ### [The "Washington Post" reports that United States Senator Jeff Bingaman of New Mexico will announce that he will not contest the 2012 Senate election for New Mexico. ](/news/2011/02/18/the-washington-post-reports-that-united-states-senator-jeff-bingaman-of-new-mexico-will-announce-that-he-will-not-contest-the-2012-senate.md)
-_Context: 2012 Senate election for New Mexico, American, New Mexico, Jeff Bingaman, Senator, Washington Post_
+_Context: Washington Post, Senator, Jeff Bingaman, 2012 Senate election for New Mexico, U.S., New Mexico_

 ##### Obama administration
 ### [The Obama administration rescinds most of a regulation designed to protect health care workers who refuse to provide a service that they find objectionable but retains protections against performing abortions when you have strong anti-abortion convictions. ](/news/2011/02/18/the-obama-administration-rescinds-most-of-a-regulation-designed-to-protect-health-care-workers-who-refuse-to-provide-a-service-that-they-fin.md)
-_Context: health care, Obama administration, abortion, regulation_
+_Context: health care, regulation, Obama administration, abortion_

 ##### United States House of Representatives
 ### [The United States House of Representatives blocks Federal funding for Planned Parenthood. ](/news/2011/02/18/the-united-states-house-of-representatives-blocks-federal-funding-for-planned-parenthood.md)
-_Context: United States government, Planned Parenthood, United States House of Representatives_
+_Context: Planned Parenthood, United States House of Representatives, United States government_

 ##### U.S. state
 ### [The U.S. state of Wisconsin has demonstrations in the tens of thousands against a bill forcing public service workers to pay increased pension costs, increased healthcare coverage as well as stripping them of almost all union rights.
 Senators yesterday fled the state to Illinois. ](/news/2011/02/18/the-u-s-state-of-wisconsin-has-demonstrations-in-the-tens-of-thousands-against-a-bill-forcing-public-service-workers-to-pay-increased-pensi.md)
-_Context: Senate, Illinois, U.S. state, Wisconsin_
+_Context: U.S. state, Wisconsin, Senate, Illinois_

 ##### NASA
 ### [NASA clears the Space Shuttle Discovery for its final flight on Thursday. ](/news/2011/02/18/nasa-clears-the-space-shuttle-discovery-for-its-final-flight-on-thursday.md)